bdelacretaz/sling-devops-experiments/README.md

 load balancer to switch to them atomically, so that front-end clients see only C2 responses from this point on.

-The C1 instances can then be shutdown, as soon as they done processing any outstanding requests.
+The C1 instances can then be shutdown, as soon as they are done processing any outstanding requests.

-To verify the scenario, the HTTP clients should verify that they see an atomic switch from C1 to C2 with no interruption.
+To test the implementation, the HTTP clients should verify that they see an atomic switch from C1 to C2 with no interruption.